Kirsten Geiger

 Untrustworthy Payment

-What if the current onboarding process was broken down into sections?
+What if onboarding was broken down into sections?

 Based on the insights from the app audit and brainstorming various solutions, I pin-pointed the current form's length and unrelated questions to be one of the biggest pain points users face.